tomcl/eepAssembler/README.md

 Before you start:

-* Download and unzip or fork and clone this repo.
+* Download and unzip the latest release source code or fork and clone this repo.
 * Install [.NET SDK 6](https://dotnet.microsoft.com/en-us/download).
-(If you have .NeET 7 SDK installed that will also work).
+(If you have .NET 7 SDK installed that will also work).

 To run the assembler on any system (see nicer option via windows powershell below):

-* start a command line terminal running in this  directory (the one containing the README file).
+* start a command line terminal running in this directory (the one containing the downloaded README file).
 * `dotnet run dir`
    * replace `dir` by the directory you want to watch
 * `dotnet run` will watch `.`

-### From windows via powershell
+### From Windows via powershell

-Double-click `chooser.bat` from this directory to use file selection GUI - directory of file selected will be watched.
+Double-click `chooser.bat` from this directory to use file selection GUI - the whole directory of file selected will be watched.

 ## Features